-Primary elections in Pennsylvania in 2021 are on Tuesday, May 18th.
+Municipal elections in Pennsylvania in 2021 are on Tuesday, November 2nd, 2021.
 COVID-19 makes this election unique and there a number of new regulations voters should watch out for.
 Below we provide answers to these questions.

 First things first.
-Who are we voting for on May 18, 2021?
-What are the primaries?
+Who are we voting for on November 2, 2021?
+What are the municipal elections?

 We are voting for a number of critical races in 2021.
-As the great folks at Committee of Seventy summarize, registered Democrats and Republicans will be casting votes for the following statewide and local offices (for other counties, please check your county website or wait for the digital voter guide linked above to be active):
+Registered Independents, Democrats and Republicans will be casting votes for the following statewide and local offices (for other counties, please check your county website or wait for the digital voter guide to be active):